• About

 Pomegranate Molasses Dressing Recipe

-Rose harissa in a brown bowl on burlap.
+• Rose harissa in a brown bowl with a wooden spoon on burlap cloth.

 Rose Harissa - a Smoky, Spicy Kitchen Condiment with Magical Floral Notes